TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 - Easier to read pkmn names (could be white instead of blue / red)
 - Easier to read ability / items (Could display on 2 rows instead of 1)
 - Easier to read moves (could stop coloring moves according to the move percentage.
 Could also try all-caps names, which yields a bit more vertical space)
-- Easier to read PP (not sure how to achieve, maybe change to purple for <5 PP, or add more space between the PP bars).
-Darken moves when they run out of PP.
+- Easier to read PP. Darken and cross out moves when they run out of PP.
 - Wider sidebars, so there's more horizontal space for bet info.
-Color background black, like in the stadium 2 days?
+Darken PBR underneath the sidebars so that the sidebar info is more legible.

 ## Shrinking the PBR popup guis